fullcalendar/fullcalendar-docs/_docs-v4/event-model/event-object.md

 type: guide
 ---

 A standard JavaScript object that FullCalendar uses to store information about a calendar event.

-ADD: will parse from parse article
+It is exposed in various places of the API such as [getEventById](Calendar-getEventById) and provides methods for dynamic manipulation.
+It was originally [parsed from a plain object](event-parsing).

 ```js
 var calendar = new Calendar(calendarEl, {